 The men's and women's road races will form part of the opening weekend of action at the Olympic Games in Tokyo with two very different courses for the two medal events.

 The routes will favour the climbers, with the men’s parcours tackling four climbs, including the outer slopes of the formidable Mt Fuji.
-As had previously been reported in the Japanese press, the women’s course will be a watered down version of the men’s and misses the Mt Fuji loop altogether.
-The women’s race will feature a total elevation of 2,692 metres, while the men will tackle 4,865 metres of climbing.
+The women’s course misses the Mt Fuji loop altogether but still features a total elevation of 2,692 metres compared with the men's 4,865 metres of climbing.

 Doushi road is the tougher of the two ascents with a long ride up from the 40km mark before peaking out at 80km.
 Few details have been given of the climb but it is a gradual rise interrupted by a few short descents before reaching a maximum height of 1,121 metres.
 The steepest gradients appear to be closer to the top, which comes just before the riders arrive at Lake Yamanaka.
 From the top, there is a very short descent before the peloton goes around the lake.
 The second climb of Kagosaka Pass, which is slightly steeper, is much shorter than its predecessor.

 It is here that the two routes will diverge, with the women’s race under 40 kilometres from its conclusion at the top of the climb.
 Following a lengthy descent, the women’s peloton will enter the Fuji International Speedway and complete a lap and a half of an undulating 17.7km circuit.
 The riders enter the loop by the Fuji Oyama Golf Club and head straight for the Formula 1 track.
 After that, they will make their way around the surrounding area before coming back onto the track for the finale.